Keiko Fukuda: Later life

 Fukuda continued to teach judo three times each week, host the annual Fukuda Invitational Kata Championships, and teach at the annual Joshi Judo Camp until her death, at the age of 99, in San Francisco, California.
 She established the Keiko Fukuda Judo Scholarship to encourage and enable women to continue their formal training in the art.
-Apart from teaching in the USA, she also taught in Australia, Canada, France, Norway and the Philippines.
+Apart from teaching in the US, she also taught in Australia, Canada, France, Norway and the Philippines.
 Fukuda's personal motto was: "Tsuyoku, Yasashiku, Utsukushiku" (in English: "Be strong, be gentle, be beautiful, in mind, body, and spirit").

 Death

-Fukuda died at her home in San Francisco on February 9, 2013.
+Fukuda died peacefully at her home in San Francisco on February 9, 2013.